 At higher latitudes, El Niño and La Niña are among a number of factors that influence climate.
 However, the impacts of El Niño and La Niña at these latitudes are most clearly seen in wintertime.
 In the continental US, during El Niño years, temperatures in the winter are warmer than normal in the North Central States, and cooler than normal in the Southeast and the Southwest.
 During a La Niña year, winter temperatures are warmer than normal in the Southeast and cooler than normal in the Northwest.
 See U.S. La Niña impacts from the National Weather Service.
 Also see this graphically in plots of temperature and rainfall anomalies in El Niño and La Niña years from Florida State University.
 An anomaly is the value observed during El Niño or La Niña subtracted from the value in a normal year.

-If you have an MPEG animation viewer, and sufficient memory, you can view an animation which shows the changes in monthly sea surface temperature in the tropical Pacific Ocean.
+This animation shows the changes in monthly sea surface temperature in the tropical Pacific Ocean.
 A Java animation is also available.
 Notice the weak La Niña peaking in December 1995, and the strong El Niño building in 1997.
 The animation is about 1 Megabyte in size.
 As you view this animation, you will see a weak La Niña peaking in December 1995.
 The bottom panel in the animation, labeled anomalies, shows how much the sea surface temperature for each month is different from the long term average for that month.
 The green color in the anomalies plot indicates that the temperature of the water is slightly cooler than is normal for that month.
 A strong El Niño is shown by the warm water spreading from the western Pacific to the eastern Pacific during 1997.
 The red color in the anomalies plot indicates that the temperature of the water is much warmer than is normal for that month.

 El Niño was originally recognized by fisherman off the coast of South America as the appearance of unusually warm water in the Pacific ocean, occurring near the beginning of the year.
 El Niño means The Little Boy or Christ child in Spanish.
 This name was used for the tendency of the phenomenon to arrive around Christmas.
 La Niña means The Little Girl.
 La Niña is sometimes called El Viejo, anti-El Niño, or simply "a cold event" or "a cold episode".
 There has been a confusing range of uses for the terms El Niño, La Niña and ENSO by both the scientific community and the general public, which is clarified in this web page on definitions of the terms ENSO, Southern Oscillation Index, El Niño and La Niña.
 Also interesting is the Web page Where did the name El Niño come from?